nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/comments.md

 #### Permissions

-Comments and annotations rely on the the [`ACL`](https://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/api/security/ACL.html) security model present in Nuxeo.
+Comments and annotations rely on the [`ACL`](https://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/api/security/ACL.html) security model present in Nuxeo.
 ACLs are automatically inherited by default in `Nuxeo`.
-So for example if a user has read access to a document, he also has read access to its children.
+So for example, if a user has read access to a document, he also has read access to its children.

 By consequence, people who have access to a commented document have read access to its comments and people who create comments and annotations, can edit them as they have write access on them.